Rio Rita (musical)

-Rio Rita is a 1927 stage musical with a book by Guy Bolton and Fred Thompson, music by Harry Tierney, lyrics by Joseph McCarthy, and produced by Florenz Ziegfeld.
+Rio Rita is a 1927 American stage musical with a book by Guy Bolton and Fred Thompson, music by Harry Tierney, lyrics by Joseph McCarthy, and produced by Florenz Ziegfeld.
 This musical united Bert Wheeler and Robert Woolsey as a comedy team and made them famous.

 It premiered on Broadway on February 2, 1927, at the new Ziegfeld Theatre and, after moving to the Lyric Theatre and Majestic Theatre, closed on April 7, 1928 after 494 performances, a very long run for its time.
 In Sydney, Gladys Moncrieff appeared in a successful production at the St James Theatre.
 The musical premiered in London's West End on April 3, 1930, at the then newly opened Prince Edward Theatre.

 The musical was made into a film in 1929, Rio Rita, starring Bebe Daniels and John Boles along with the team of Wheeler & Woolsey.
 Based on the success of this film, Wheeler & Woolsey were also given contracts to star in a series of comedies.
-Another film based on the musical was made in 1942.
+Another film based on the musical, starring Abbott & Costello was made in 1942.